truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOApp/_index.md

 ## Installing MinIO (S3) Community App

-The instructions in this section cover the basic requirements to install and configure the community MinIO application.
+The instructions in this section cover the basic requirements and instruction on how to install and configure the community MinIO application, **charts** train version.
 For instructions on installing the Enterprise version of the MinIO application see [Configuring Enterprise MinIO]({{< relref "SCALE/SCALETutorials/Apps/EnterpriseApps/_index.md" >}}).